microsoft/java-on-aca-with-ai/03-create-and-configure-managed-config-server-for-spring/README.md

 If you need more help here, please follow the [GitHub guide to create a personal token documentation.](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line)

-## Create and configure Config Server to access the Git repository
+## Create and configure a Managed Config Server to access the Git repository

 Define the environment variables.
-Please note that those environment variables defined in [01 - Build a simple Java application
-](../01-build-a-simple-java-application/README.md) will also be used.
+Please note that those environment variables defined in [01 - Build a simple Java application](../01-build-a-simple-java-application/README.md) will also be used.

 ```bash
 CONFIG_SERVER_NAME="configserver01"
 GIT_URL="Your Git repository URL"
 ```

-Create the Managed Config Server for Spring and set its configuration source as your Git repository.
+Create the Managed Config Server and set its configuration source as your Git repository.

 ```bash
 az containerapp env java-component spring-cloud-config create \